 4 Characteristics of Great Leadership Teams

-In our work with leadership teams across multiple industries we have seen the power that cohesive leadership teams have on their organizations.
+In our work with executive teams across multiple industries we have seen the power that cohesive leadership teams have on their organizations.
 Great leadership teams go beyond coordinating and managing the host of tasks that rise to the top of the organization and aren’t simply a collection of functional managers who are updating each other on the progress of their individual units.
 Rather, great leadership teams tap into their potential as a collective unit so they can serve as force multipliers for their organizations.
 They capitalize on the strengths of individual members, learn from each others’ successes and failures, and fill inevitable gaps — all with a focus on creating value and realizing the organization’s strategic intent.

 As we have mentioned in previous posts, building a great leadership team is hard work and requires commitment from all team members to establish the conditions required for the team to thrive in their unique environments.
 Team building exercises, training and consulting expertise can all be useful but teams need to do the hard developmental work necessary to tap into their full potential.
 In next month’s post we will provide a comprehensive description of the Relationship Impact approach for developing great teams.
 The purpose of this post is to discuss the fruits of this hard developmental work by providing our perspective on the four most important characteristics of great leadership teams.